letiziagirardi/web-services-testing-tutorial/README.md

 Try it yourself.

 **EXERCISE 4:** Order a book
-Looking at [Book APIs documentation](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md), try to create a new order.
-Remember that this process involves authenticating with an access token and providing necessary order details in JSON format.
+Looking at [Book APIs documentation](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md), try to create a new order of the book with ID 3.
+The customer is Luigi.

 **EXERCISE 5:** Order changes
 Looking at [Book APIs documentation](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md), try to change the customer's name of the first order in "Mario".